Spin stiffnesses and stability of magnetic order in the lightly doped two-dimensional Hubbard model: Acknowledgements

 \section{Acknowledgements}

-We are very greatful to A.~Chubukov, P.~Forni, K.~Fra\-boulet, A.~Georges, H.~M\"uller-Groeling, S.~Sachdev, T.~Sch\"afer, and R.~Scholle for valuable discussions.
-P.M.B. acknowledges support by the German National Academy of Sciences Leopoldina through Grant No. LPDS 2023-06 and the Gordon and Betty Moore Foundation’s EPiQS Initiative Grant GBMF8683.
+We are very greatful to A.~Chubukov, P.~Forni, K.~Fra\-boulet, A.~Georges, H.~M\"uller-Groeling, S.~Sachdev, T.~Sch\"afer, R.~Scholle, and O.~Sushkov for valuable discussions.
+P.M.B. acknowledges support by the German National Academy of Sciences Leopoldina through Grant No.~LPDS 2023-06, the Gordon and Betty Moore Foundation’s EPiQS Initiative Grant GBMF8683, and the U.S. National Science Foundation grant No.~DMR-2245246.